Youth Strength Training: Beyond the Weightroom

 Is lifting weights going to stunt my child’s growth?
 Is lifting weights going to make my child slow and stiff?
 Is strength training going to actually help my child be a better athlete?

-These are regular questions posed by parents on a consistent basis.
-The response is always a no, no and a big YES.
-However, those age old questions don’t even factor in the big development that strength training provides.
-The development of confidence and various other character traits can all be cultivated through proper strength training.
-The biggest benefits that lie behind the lines of strength training are found in the depths of the psyche.
+We get these questions posed by parents on a consistent basis.
+The response is always ... there is a range of when children are ready for supervised strength training, but the benefits go well beyond the strength.
+Also, it will not stunt a child's growth or make them slow and stiff.
+But it WILL make them a better athlete.
+Confidence and various other character traits can all be cultivated through supervised strength training.
+The biggest benefits lie behind the lines of strength training and are found in the depths of the psyche.

 Youth athletes (ages 8-12) are at a very odd point of their life.
 They are just about to hit puberty, they are just about to start to figure out who they are and what is the tipping point for them?
 They can grow significantly through the awkward years of puberty and still maintain confidence OR they enter puberty with minimal self-esteem, minimal self-awareness and a mental focus that is lacking which in turn could spark a miserable 5-7 years of being a teen.